 Have questions? feedback?
 Please contact us at

-Explore visual and numerical representation of several key metrics that define the range and distribution of individual species over time.
+Explore the modeled distribution of a particular species and several key metrics that define how an individual species distribution is shifting over time.

 The information provided by DisMAP is intended for information purposes only.
 The DisMAP managers and developers are not liable for errors in the data.
 While every effort has been made to ensure the quality of the contributed data, DisMAP cannot guarantee the accuracy of the products and is not responsible for any adverse result based on use of the information or data presented.